 The state or tribes may propose spring Chinook fisheries to begin as early as April of the calendar year following a preseason planning process and extending into May of the next annual fishing season (i.e., overlapping the date of transition from one management cycle to the next-May 15).
-For example, for the 2021 - 2022 fishing season, co-managers may propose spring Chinook fisheries that begin as early as April 2022 that would continue until-into May 2022.
+Proposed fisheries may include marine area fisheries occurring between May 1 and May 14 that are not directed at spring Chinook but do impact Puget Sound Chinook stocks during that period of time.
+For example, for the 2021 - 2022 fishing season, co-managers may propose spring Chinook fisheries that begin as early as April 2022 that wcould continue until-into May 2022.
 These fisheries would be planned to meet the conservation objectives for the Puget Sound spring management units (Table XX), based on the preseason forecasted run size for 2022.

-Management Unit/Population Normal Abundance Regime Minimum Fishing Regime
+Normal Abundance Regime Minimum Fishing Regime

-Exploitation Rate Ceiling Escapement Goal Low Abundance Threshold Critical Exploitation Rate
+Management Unit/Population Exploitation Rate Ceiling Escapement Goal Low Abundance Threshold Critical Exploitation Rate

-Total SUS Goal Inresnoia SUS
+Total SUS SUS

 Nooksack spring

 NF Nooksack Minimum Fishing Regime applies 400 10.5%/13.5%

 SF Nooksack 200

 Skagit Spring 823

 Suiattle 37.5% 170 10.3%

 Upper Sauk 130

 Cascade 170

 White River 22% 1,000 400 15%

 Dungeness 10% 500 6%